 tee command (as in a T-splitter in plumbing) takes content from standard input, displays it, and writes it to one or more files.
 It is useful if you need to write things to several files in one go.
 You have the choice to either overwrite the contents of the file or append new content to the end.

 tee is very simple and handy if you need something like this.
 It should be installed on all Linux systems as part of the GNU Coreutils package.There is a short man page about

 tee command in Linux.

 How To Use tee command

-All you really need to do is specify which files to write to, and if you like, append the input to the end of each file with the '-a' parameter.
+All you really need to do is specify which files to write to, and if you like, append the input to the end of each file with the ‘

-$ tee output.txt # Default behaviour is to overwrite content. $ tee -a output.txt # Adds to the file instead. $ tee -a copy1.txt copy2.txt output.txt # Write to multiple files.
+$ tee output.txt # Default behavior is to overwrite the content. $ tee -a output.txt # Adds to the file instead. $ tee -a copy1.txt copy2.txt output.txt # Write to multiple files.